nervosnetwork/docs.nervos.org/website/docs/reference/cell.md

 title: Cell
 ---

 Nervos CKB (Common Knowledge Base) is a layer 1 blockchain, a decentralized and secure layer that provides common knowledge custody for the network.
-Common knowledge refers to **states** that are verified by global consensus.
+Common knowledge refers to **states** that are agreed via global consensus.

-**Cells are the primary state units** in CKB and are assets owned by users that must follow associated application logic specified by scripts.
-In Bitcoin, money is the common knowledge stored in the Bitcoin ledger.
-However in Nervos CKB, we want to take this one step further and store more kinds of common knowledge, hence we inherits the ideas of Bitcoin’s architecture and creates the [Cell Model](https://medium.com/nervosnetwork/https-medium-com-nervosnetwork-cell-model-7323fca57571) from generalizing the UTXO model, retaining the consistency and simplicity of Bitcoin.
+**Cells are the primary state units** in CKB and assets owned by users.
+They must follow associated validation rules specified by scripts.
+In Bitcoin, money is the typical common knowledge stored in the Bitcoin ledger.
+Nervos CKB, however, takes one step further to store arbitrary common knowledge.
+We starts from Bitcoin's general architecture, and creates the [Cell Model](https://medium.com/nervosnetwork/https-medium-com-nervosnetwork-cell-model-7323fca57571) by generalizing from the UTXO model, while at the same time retaining the consistency and simplicity of Bitcoin.

 ## Data Structure